signals-protocol/signals-v0/complete_codebase.md

       // Price impact should be super-linear due to exponential nature const costRatio = (cost2 * 1000n) / cost1; // Multiply by 1000 for precision

-      expect(costRatio).to.be.gt(2000); // Should be more than 2x
+      // Price impact should be super-linear due to exponential nature expect(costRatio).to.be.gt(2000); // Should be more than 2x });
-    });
   });